 Abstract

-The determination of the electron and spin density distributions of the tetracarboxylato mixed-valent diruthenium(II,III) complex (NBu₄)[Ru₂VBr₂(O₂CC₃H₇)₄] was carried out using high-resolution X-ray diffraction and polarized neutron diffraction (PND) on single crystals.
-Experimental and theoretical spin distributions show that the spin density is predominantly localized on the ruthenium atoms with some delocalization onto bromide and carboxylate ligands.
-The charge-density analysis supports these findings, showing charge accumulation on the metal centres and typical donor–acceptor ligand–metal interactions.
-Experimental topological analysis of the Ru---Ru bond confirm an open-shell metal-metal interaction.
-The local magnetic anisotropy was explored through angle-resolved magnetic susceptibility measurements and PND.
-Magnetic data reveals significant magnetic anisotropy with an easy axis along the crystallographic c axis and the hard magnetization axis along the b crystallographic axis.
-Local magnetic susceptibility tensors derived from PND highlight pronounced planar magnetic anisotropy oriented along the equatorial Ru-O plane.
+The electron and spin density distributions of a tetracarboxylato mixed-valent diruthenium(II,III) complex, (NBu4)[RuV2Br2(O2CC3H7)4], were determined using high-resolution X-ray diffraction and polarized neutron diffraction (PND) on single crystals.
+Experimental and theoretical spin density distributions show that the spin density is predominantly localized on the ruthenium atoms, with partial delocalization onto bromide and carboxylate ligands.
+Charge-density analysis supports these findings, showing charge accumulation on the metal centres and typical donor–acceptor ligand–metal interactions.
+The experimental topological analysis of the Ru⋯Ru bond confirms an open-shell metal–metal interaction.
+Local magnetic anisotropy was explored through angle-resolved magnetic susceptibility measurements and PND.
+Magnetic data reveal significant magnetic anisotropy, with an easy axis along the crystallographic c axis and a hard magnetization axis along the crystallographic b axis.
+Local magnetic susceptibility tensors derived from PND highlight pronounced planar magnetic anisotropy oriented along the equatorial Ru–O plane.
 The experimentally determined anisotropy parameters are in excellent agreement with ab initio calculations.

 Supplementary files